datafolklabs/cement/doc/source/dev/logging.rst

     TIMESTAMP - LEVEL - MODULE - MESSAGE

-The Cement framework only logs to DEBUG, where the MODULE is displayed as 'cement2.core.whatever'.
+The Cement framework only logs to DEBUG, where the MODULE is displayed as 'cement.core.whatever'.
 Note that Cement uses a minimal logger that is separate from the application log, therefore settings you change in your application do not affect it.